Here you will find responses to questions regarding the Vision phase of the project.

 8) **Why tear down the English, 7/8 wing?
 Why can we not build onto it parallel to add elevator and increase # of classrooms and specialized spaces (such as a large robotics lab)? and then build one common roof for new and old wing?

 8) Students are very concerned about impact of hours on after school jobs.

 9) **What happens to the shop and kitchens?
 They NEED TO EXIST AT CENTRAL – many projects are created there continually that add to the school – from benches and tables for the halls, to repairs, to building sets for our many theatre productions.
 Cooking is a very important part of social sciences classes and the kitchens are used for student free lunch club, soup club, preparing food for parents nights and open houses and events….
 These are very well used essential spaces for the school environment.

 * I believe that we need to have an essentials course for all students in Ontario and that it will be created – a course that teaches basic repairs – how to use a drill and screw driver, to how to replace a button, to how to change a tire, to basic nutrition and cooking, to financial literacy and finance basics for life.
 The shop and kitchens are essential to this for all – and currently for L level courses offered at this school.

 Thanks to you and your students for your thoughts.

 Several of these questions have been answered previously.
-Some of these questions are better answered once decisions have been finalized for the Transition year.
+Some of these questions are being worked on now that the plans for the Transition Year are underway.